Nonadiabatic transitions in non-Hermitian $\mathcal{PT}$-symmetric two-level systems: Nonadiabatic transitions

 by defining the new argument $z=e^{-i\pi/4}\sqrt{2\alpha}t$ and constants

+and can be solved analytically with the confluent hypergeometric functions (i.e., the Kummer's functions).
+In the following, we will first discuss the special solutions of Eq.~(\ref{eq:a_12}).
+Then a generic solution can be written with the combination of these special solutions.
+The combination coefficients can be fixed with the initial conditions (i.e., the initial states and the initial first-order derivative of wave functions).
+Finally, the asymptotic behaviors of the wave function can be derived with the asymptotic behaviors of the confluent hypergeometric functions.
+Although the procedure is tedious, the idea is very straightforward.

-We can find only the forms of $a_{j=1,2}$ are modified when $\delta_{y}\neq 0$.
-According to the derivation in the previous work~\cite{longstaff2019nonadiabatic}, it implies the nonadiabatic transitions also show equal-distribution asymptotic behavior.
-We will show below that the equal-distribution asymptotic behavior actually is absent in this case.
-These equations all have two exact symmetric particular solutions, i.e., the even-parity solution,
+Before moving to the solutions of the evolution equation, let us first give some comments on the difference with the analysis on the special $\mathcal{PT}$-symmetric model in Ref.~\cite{longstaff2019nonadiabatic}.
+In fact, the form of time evolution equations are all the parabolic cylinder equations shown in Eq.~(\ref{eq:PCE}).
+Only the forms of $a_{j=1,2}$ are different, as shown in Eq.~(\ref{eq:a_12}).
+According to the theory in the previous work~\cite{longstaff2019nonadiabatic}, it actually implies the nonadiabatic transitions also show equal-distribution asymptotic behavior even for the case with $\delta_{y}\neq 0$ discussed here.
+However, we will show below that, the equal-distribution asymptotic behavior actually is absent in the current case, which is also confirmed in our numerics. }